iGovDirect/Security-Review/README.md

 Solution: We use multiple back-ups around the world

-Scenario: Open source intelligence (OSINT) to find targets
+Scenario: Attacker uses open source intelligence (OSINT) to find targets

-Solution: We limit available information online
+Solution: We limit available information online and at authorities

 Scenario: Attacker tries to DNS spoof for mail or target site access